 Remember that South Dakota, like other states, places specific requirements on business names.
 To adhere to these rules, make sure your LLC name:

-- Be distinguishable from all other business entity names on file with the South Dakota Secretary of State.
+- Is distinguishable from all other business entity names on file with the South Dakota Secretary of State

 In the case that your name is unavailable, you will need to distinguish it, but how?
 The Secretary of State website and LLC Act don’t provide specifics, but typically, changes to the following naming elements won’t, on their own, make a name unique: